-You’ll get the ability to sell both physical and digital goods, and you’ll have everything you need to manage physical inventory, offer a shopping cart, and handle the checkout and payments processes.
+You’ll get the ability to sell physical and digital goods and have everything you need to manage physical inventory, offer a shopping cart, and handle the checkout and payment processes.

-Most e-commerce platforms provide these features, but there are certain aspects that make WooCommerce stand out from many other e-commerce options.
+Most e-commerce platforms provide these features, but certain aspects make WooCommerce stand out from many other e-commerce options.

 WooCommerce is a plugin for WordPress, but you can also add features and functionality to WooCommerce with extensions.

-Extensions provide functionality like the ability to set up subscription plans, memberships, and dynamic prices.
+Extensions provide functionality like setting up subscription plans, memberships, and dynamic prices.

 One of the biggest challenges with online stores is offering a sufficient number of secure, simple payment options.
 Checkouts with clunky interfaces can increase cart abandonment and reduce conversions.

-WooCommerce comes with extensive functionality to accept major credit cards, bank transfers, cash on delivery, and more.
+WooCommerce comes with extensive functionality to accept major credit cards, bank transfers, and cash on delivery.

 WooCommerce integrates with over 140 region-specific payment gateways, which is nice if you have an international clientele.

 WordPress is supported by a huge community, and WooCommerce’s following is similar.